KUL-RSDA/documentation/HPC/HPC_at_KUL.md

     The latter two lines are only applicable in case you need the 768 GB.
 Jobs use the same accounts as ThinKing for the credits.

+-   To submit a job with a slurm header (necessary from April 2023 onwards):

+	#SBATCH --time="01:00:00"
+	#SBATCH --nodes="1"
+	#SBATCH --ntasks-per-node="12"
+	#SBATCH --account="lp_ees_swm_001"
+	#SBATCH --mail-type="END,FAIL,BEGIN,TIME_LIMIT"
+	#SBATCH --mail-user="your.email@kuleuven.be"
+	#SBATCH -o /PATH/TO/LOG/DESTINATION/log.txt
+	#SBATCH -e/PATH/TO/ERROR/DESTINATION/err.txt

+	cd $SLURM_SUBMIT_DIR
+	ulimit -s unlimited

+    The --nodes defines the number of nodes you'd like and --ntasks-per-node defines the number of processors for your job.
+    All other lines you would add to a previous PBS script, are still the same (the real execution of your code).

 -   When you are authorized to use the group node r23i13n23 it is necessary to exclude it when submitting jobs adding